sass/sass/proposal/package-importer.d.ts.md

 declare module '../spec/js-api/options' {
   interface Options<sync extends 'sync' | 'async'> {
     /**
-     * Whether or not to enable the built-in package importer to resolve any url
+     * Whether or not to enable the built-in package importer to resolve any URL
-     * with the `pkg` scheme.
+     * with the `pkg:` scheme.
 This importer follows Node.js resolution logic.
      *
      * @defaultValue `false`
      * @category Input
      */
-    usePkgImporter?: boolean;
+    useNodePkgImporter?: boolean;
   }
 }
 ```